Humphry Tollemache: Personal life

-Tollemache married Nora Priscilla Taylor, the daughter of John Taylor, on 6 February 1926, and together they had two sons.
+Tollemache married Nora Priscilla Taylor, the daughter of John Taylor, on 6 February 1926, and together they had two sons and two daughters.

 Following the death of his brother, Cecil, in 1969, he succeeded to the Tollemache baronetcy.
-He is buried at St Peter's Church, Petersham, a village historically associated with the Tollemache Earls of Dysart.
+He is buried at St Peter's Church, Petersham, Richmond-upon-Thames, a village historically associated with the Tollemache Earls of Dysart.